Selling a Delaware Home: What Are My Disclosure Obligations?

 Real Estate Disclosure Law in Delaware

-Specifically, the statute says that sellers transferring residential real property must "disclose, in writing, to the buyer, agent and subagent, as applicable, all material defects of that property that are known at the time the property is offered for sale or that are known prior to the time of final settlement."
+Specifically, the Delaware statute says that sellers transferring residential real property must "disclose, in writing, to the buyer, agent and subagent, as applicable, all material defects of that property that are known at the time the property is offered for sale or that are known prior to the time of final settlement."

 The law also requires home sellers to provide the buyer with any information they have on radon within the house based on tests or inspections, and notify the buyer of any known radon hazards.

-The purpose of this statute is to compel you to detail any facts of which you are aware that negatively affect the value or desirability of the property.
+The purpose of Delaware's statute is to compel you to detail any facts of which you are aware that negatively affect the value or desirability of the property.
 This could cover a wide variety of issues, ranging from a roof that's missing shingles to a leaky gas tank.
 The legislature's broader goal, of course, is to prevent the buyer from having any nasty surprises after moving into the home.

 The Delaware Real Estate Commission provides a multi-page form containing all of the necessary questions for you to answer.
 You are required to provide written copies of this form to potential buyers, and update the information if it changes prior to the sale.